kbsali/php-redmine-api/docs/migrate-to-nativecurlclient.md

 ```

 Now you should be ready.
 Please make sure that you are only using client public
-methods that are defined in `Redmine\Client\NativeCurlClient` because all other
+methods that are defined in `Redmine\Client\NativeCurlClient` because all the other
 methods will be removed or set to private in the next major release.
 Otherwise
-you will have to change your code in future again.
+you will have to change your code in the future again.